BETA Documentation:

 Delete the existing configuration and then add something like the following.
 This is a super basic configuration and you will probably want to add to this:

 You still need to tell the Helpy service to listen on this port.
+To do this, add 100 to the port number expressed on the proxy_pass line.
+IE here it would be 6000+100 = port 6100 that Helpy should listen on.
 Use this command:

 After making this change, start or restart Nginx and restart Helpy: